megarubber/sysdev-site/README.md

 # sysdev-site
-Website created as activity for the SENAI systems development course
+Website created as activity for the systems development course